Webador/SlmMail/docs/SparkPost.md

 ### Error handling

-If an error occurs when a request is made to the SendGrid API using `SlmMail\Service\SendGridService`, some exceptions are thrown.
+If an error occurs when a request is made to the SparkPost API using `SlmMail\Service\SparkPostService`, some exceptions are thrown.
 Each exception implements the `SlmMail\Exception\ExceptionInterface`, so you can easily filter each SlmMail exceptions.

-SendGrid error handling is rather poor, therefore only one, generic exception is thrown for each error:
+SparkPost error handling is rather poor, therefore only one, generic exception is thrown for each error:

 * `SlmMail\Service\Exception\RuntimeException`: this exception is thrown for other exceptions.